 Now You Know Where to Go in Vietnam

 With this list of places to visit in Vietnam, you now have a good base for an itinerary.
 This is a land that will fill you with wonder at every turn.
 Vietnam is truly one of the great destinations of the world and one that every traveler should visit.
 If you want a little bit of help seeing all of these amazing places in Vietnam, consider joining a tour.
-One of the country’s top rated Vietnam tours is done through xotours.vn and you can check out options on their website.
+Some of the country’s top-rated Vietnam tours are done through Get Your Guide and you can check out options on their website.

 If you have already traveled to Vietnam, what other destinations do you think should have made the list?
 Leave a comment below so that others can add to their list of where to go in Vietnam.